tifabi/100DaysOfMLCode/ML_Algorithms/Linear_Regression/To-Do.md

 ## Define Simple Linear Regression (SLR):
 1. Define R-squared
-    a.
-Calculation – Interpretation - Use
+  * Calculation – Interpretation - Use
-    b.
-Can R-squared be negative?
+  * Can R-squared be negative?
 2. Define modeling, refer: https://www.stat.berkeley.edu/~aldous/157/Papers/shmueli.pdf
-    a.
-Define Explanatory modeling
+  *	Define Explanatory modeling
-      i.
-Should SLR be used for Explanatory modeling
+    * Should SLR be used for Explanatory modeling
-    b.
-Define Predictive modeling
+  * Define Predictive modeling
-      i.
-Define prediction - Should SLR be used for prediction, why or why not? ii.
-Should SLR be used for Predictive modeling
+     * Define prediction - Should SLR be used for prediction, why or why not?
+     * Should SLR be used for Predictive modeling
 c.
 Define Descriptive modeling
 i.
 Should SLR be used for Descriptive modeling
 3. Define assumptions: